gingertris/The-Field/README.md

 `/invite @User`

 Invites @User to your team.
+You can only invite players of the same region as you to your team.

 You need to be the Captain of your team to use this command.